AntonVanAssche/BashPass/README.md

 # BashPass

-BashPass is a simple password manager written in Bash.
+BashPass is a password manager written in Bash.
 It uses GPG to encrypt/decrypt the files where the passwords are stored (default: `~/.local/share/bashpass/`).
 This means the password are 100% stored locally, so you don't have to trust a third party to store your passwords.

 ## Table of contents